rcls/discus/docs/README.md

 =====

 There is an external reset input.
-This must be asserted for at least two clock cycles to reset the process.
+This must be asserted for at least two clock cycles to reset the processor.
 Reset jumps to address 0, but otherwise does not change processor state.

 The opcode bus is open-drain.
 Reset is implemented by pulling down the opcode